 A great pool of talents

 Such centres of excellence wouldn’t be possible without a labour force.
-That is why Mirandis, one of the five largest cloud computing employers worldwide, has an R&D centre in the city.
+That is why Mirantis, one of the five largest cloud computing employers worldwide, has an R&D centre in the city.

 Beyond’s Mr Grzybkowski stresses that programmers from Poznań very often place in the top five, in international competitions such as Google’s Code Jams.
 Mr Tomaszkiewicz adds that the people of Poznań are committed, solid, punctual and engaged.